-John Michael and Kate Potter sold the truck to Kyle for a paltry $22.00 — quite a fair price for what was originally a grain, always registered in Warren County, Kentucky.
+John Michael and Kate Potter sold the truck to Kyle for a paltry $22.00 — quite a fair price for what was originally a grain hauler that was always registered in Warren County, Kentucky.
 Only the cab and front clip remain from the original truck.

 SelfMade Fab in Dayton, Ohio earned credit for putting the Dodge’s frame together, creating a custom chassis that would support an AccuAir air ride system with RideTech shocks.